morfyum/powershell-lab/README.md

 pwsh.sh    : A simple interactive powershell environment.
 README.md  : This file
 run.sh     : Run interactive shell.
-(Need to build first!) src/       : Collection of scirpts and modules
+(Need to build first!) docs/      : Documentations, todos, research informations src/       : Collection of scirpts and modules
 ```

 > Note: `build.sh` and `run.sh` is contain name and version numbers!
 You can change it to build and run custom versions.

+### ./src/components/
+Independent components for any projecs.
+Components has no active effect on the systems.

+### ./src/LAB/
+Research library with experimental projects.

 ### ./src/modules/
 Collection of different modules.